saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 Closing thoughts:
 =================

-By making your own class inherit the Junipr PyEZ <b>Device</b> class, you equip your own class with everything that PyEZ comes with <b>Device</b> class.
+By making your own class inherit the Juniper PyEZ <b>Device</b> class, you equip your own class with everything that PyEZ comes with.
 After this, you can start extending it with methods that make sense for your environment.

-By putting them in a class, you have something that is very easy to re-use in other scripts and programs.
-This will make those scripts and programs easier to write because most of the work has allready been done.
+With all your methods in your own class, you have something that is very easy to re-use.
+This will make future scripts and programs easier to write because most of the work has allready been done.